 Processes always execute within a CpuMemSet.
 The CpuMemSet specifies the CPUs on which a process can execute.
-By default, processes usually execute in a CpuMemSet that contains all the CPUs in the system (for detailed information on CpusMemSets, see the Linux Resource Administration Guide).
+By default, processes usually execute in a CpuMemSet that contains all the CPUs in the system.
+For information on CpusMemSets, see the SGI Cpuset Software Guide.